mrkmg/type-rest/README.md

 ### Hooks

-Built into type rest is the ability to hook into requests to modify the request or response or trigger side effects.
+Built into type rest is the ability to hook into requests to modify the request data, response object, or trigger side effects.
 The primary purpose of the hooks is to handle authentication tokens, headers, caching, etc. Many APIs require a token to be sent with every request.
 This token can either be given to the developer, or returned as part of an authentication request.

 In the above example, we can see that the authentication result returns a token.
 If we were required to pass this token in all future requests,